 Balancing Yin and Yang is really all there is to Chinese Medicine.

-Dr John Shen once said that it takes about 4 minutes to understand Chinese medicine basics and then 10 years to begin to get to grips with how to use it.
+Dr John Shen (whose seminars I attended in 1979 and 1980) once said that it takes about 4 minutes to understand Chinese medicine basics and then 10 years to begin to get to grips with how to use it.

 Western medicine, on the other hand he said, takes 10 years to master and then about 4 minutes (in the consulting room with a prescription pad) to put it into practice!

-In Chinese medicine, if there is ill-health, there will be too much of either Yin or Yang ... or too little of one of them.
-Either way, one will preponderate and recognizing which it is is half the battle.
+In Chinese medicine, if there is ill-health, there will be too much of either Yin or Yang … or too little of one of them.
+Either way, one will preponderate and recognising which is half the battle.

 Of course, the other half of the battle is working out what to do about it!
 That’s what acupuncturists spend years of their lives learning.
 So balancing Yin and Yang becomes a lifetime process.